elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

   // the default specified above will be used.
   "action": "ingest-and-scan",

-  // Optional.
-Enables filesystem corruption checks scan.
-  // If omitted then fs check is disabled.
-  // Currently it is only available for:
-  // - EBS volumes
-  // - EC2 instances
-  "fs_check": false,

   // Options related to scanning.
   //
   // Optional.
 If omitted then scanning is disabled.
 Required only when `action`